cs3org/OCM-API/IETF-OCM-MLS.md

 - Recommended: N
 - Reference: This document

+The GroupContext extension `ocm_servers_federation` defined in
+{{servers-federation-state}} is to be registered in the same registry:

+- Value: TBD
+- Name: ocm_servers_federation
+- Message(s): GC
+- Recommended: N
+- Reference: This document

 The following notification types are to be registered in the "OCM Notification Types" registry defined in [OCM], within the "Open Cloud Mesh (OCM) Parameters" group: